fastfloat/fast_float/README.md

 The fast_float library provides fast header-only implementations for the C++ from_chars functions for `float` and `double` types.
 These functions convert ASCII strings representing decimal values (e.g., `1.3e10`) into binary types.
 We provide exact rounding (including round to even).
 In our experience, these `fast_float` functions are faster than any other comparable number-parsing functions.
-They provide a performance similar to that of the [fast_double_parser](https://github.com/lemire/fast_double_parser) but using an novel algorithm reworked from the ground up, and while offering an API more in line with the expectations of C++ programmers.

 Specifically, `fast_float` provides the following two functions with a C++17-like syntax (the library itself only requires C++11):